microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/local_kind_gitops_helm.md

 ## Deployment Flow

-For our scenario, we will deploy the "Hello Arc" application from the ["demo repository"](https://github.com/likamrat/hello_arc).
-Since kind requires a specific ingress configuration, we will not deploy the nginx from the demo application repository.
+For our scenario, we will deploy the "Hello Arc" application from the ["demo repository"](https://github.com/likamrat/hello_arc) through GitOps.
 We will deploy the "Hello Arc" application (a Namespace-level component) with 1 replica to the *prod* namespace.

 ![](../img/local_kind_gitops_helm/06.png)